tripulse/trigonopulse/README.md

 ---
 When you've everything settled, just run `python3 __main__.py` or `pypy3 __main__.py`.

-Now for example, head onto a DM with the bot and say `hi`, it'd respond `Hello!`, that's resulting because of this code.
+Now for example, head onto a DM with the bot and say `hi`, it'll respond with `Hello!`.
 ```python
 @command()
     async def hi(self, ctx):